 - The average mentoring program operates on a budget that would be considered insulting for a single public school classroom

-Three million children who have raised their hands and asked for help.
-Three million children who have done exactly what we tell them to do — seek out positive role models, ask for guidance, be proactive about their own futures — and have been answered with silence.
+Three million children have raised their hands and asked for help.
+Three million children have done exactly what we tell them to do — seek out positive role models, ask for guidance, be proactive about their own futures — and have been answered with silence.

 Why the Mentor Supply Has Collapsed